jkz1one/SignalFlow/README.md

 * [ ] Make `sector_signals.py` activated by sector page via main
 * [ ] Add marquee to context bar
+* [ ] Clarify T1 break above/below range on frontend for what timeframe.

 ### On Deck